Important Info for Class of 2024

 All students will be assigned a Summer Advisor to assist you with Fall course selection based on the preference you indicate on Academic Planning page in the First Year Dashboard.
 Your advisor’s contact information will be sent to you via your Gettysburg College email address by end of day on July 7.
 You are responsible for reaching out to your Summer Advisor.
 Before you contact the Summer Advising Staff, be sure to read this booklet carefully!
 Many of the questions you might have are answered in the following pages.

 We also utilize Facebook for informal Summer Advising.
 Like the Class of 2024 Facebook Page and pose your questions.
-Upper class students, faculty, and Deans of Academic Advising monitor these posts all summer.
+Upper class students, faculty, and Deans of Academic Advising and Student Support Services monitor these posts all summer.

 - Assigned in July based on summer advising preference question in dashboard